andanhm/amazon_ses/README.md

     "code": "Unique error code defined in order to debug error easily(CQ01)", "errSource": "File from where error occurred (app.js)",
     "function": "Function name (sendEmail)",
-    "message": "Message of the error (Unable to fetch the queue information)", "description": "Description of the error message in detail", "time": "Error occurred time in ISO format (2016-12-19T19:23:59.617Z)" },
+    "message": "Message of the error (Unable to fetch the blacklist information)", "description": "Description of the error message in detail", "time": "Error occurred time in ISO format (2016-12-19T19:23:59.617Z)" },